-In his Durango workshop, this architect builds tiny homes on the go
+In a Durango workshop, he builds tiny homes on the go

 You can say you don’t want one of Greg Parham’s tiny houses, but we’ll have a hard time believing you.
 Fact: Big things made small are charming, and there’s something even more irresistible about small things made beautifully.

 The homes built by Parham, owner of Rocky Mountain Tiny Houses, fall into the “tiny houses on wheels” small-residence category (yes, there really are tiny-house categories).
 The homes, built on trailer beds, are designed to be easy to move; the largest model Parham offers is a spacious 30 feet by 8.5 feet.

 Parham didn’t start small.
 He taught himself building and renovating as a teen (at 15, he converted his mom’s attic into a bedroom), went on to study architecture at the University of Texas at Austin and then worked with an Austin firm before moving to Durango in 2012.
 There, he got a job with Sun Peak Builders, where he worked on full-sized structures, doing “a little bit of everything,” including design, working with clients, learning about green materials, pouring foundations, and doing budget estimates.

 Parham’s passion for tiny was born after he started looking for a place for himself in Durango.
 “It was pretty expensive, so I was renting.
 I wanted something of my own, so what seemed to be a good idea was to buy land outside of Durango and build a cabin.
 That was sort of my vision, and then I saw a story about the Tumbleweed Tiny Houses company.
 I knew right away I was going to build my own tiny house.”